CALL OUR OFFICE FOR A FREE CONSULTATION 904-619-2510.

 Another avenue of attack is always the actual breath/blood test procedure, so all details are important.

-The actual place where you were pulled over and took the FSEs may be helpful to your case, so a lot of times, we will drive out and visit the scene to help us evaluate the case and than be able to describe it to a jury.
+The actual place where you were pulled over and performed the Field Sobriety Exercises may be helpful to your case, so we will drive out and visit the scene to help us evaluate the case and than be able to describe it to a jury.

 We always provide FREE consultations in DUI cases, please feel free to call and remember not to enter a plea at First Appearance.

 DUI charge is one of the most common arrests that happen in Florida.
-Most of my clients that are charged with DUI have never been in trouble before and cannot believe this happen to them.
-If you have been arrested for DUI, don’t despair, call our office and speak with our DUI lawyer, who can help you understand the system and minimize the damage the arrest is having on your life.
-A Florida DUI is a serious offense and should not be ignored.
-It is essential that you get a good DUI lawyer to represent you, to make sure your case is properly evaluated.
-Don’t just plea to a DUI, let us help you find the best possible option.
+Most of our clients that are charged with DUI have never been in trouble before and cannot believe this happen to them.
+If you have been arrested for DUI, call our office and speak with our DUI lawyer, who can help you understand the system and the consequences you may be facing.

 FREQUENTLY ASKED QUESTIONS: